-On the preservation of productive resistance in an era where frictionless automation has become the pedagogical default — and on why learning, as a process, has always required something to push back against.
+On the intentional preservation of productive noetic, rhetorical, existential, and infrastructural resistance in an era where frictionless automation has become the pedagogical default.

 Something has shifted in classrooms, and it is not primarily about cheating.
 It is about a deeper and subtler condition in which students produce work that appears to demonstrate understanding but is not accompanied by the cognitive reconstruction that understanding requires.
 The essay is coherent.
 The citations are formatted.
 The argument flows.
 And the student, asked to explain what they wrote, cannot.
 This paper names this condition unproductive success, and treats it as the defining pedagogical problem of the generative AI era.